 As with any HR process, a skills gap analysis should be closely aligned to broader business objectives.
 Even if you’re looking at an individual job function, it’s important to understand what skills and competencies are required by the organization as a whole first.

-Know the difference between critical vs. “nice to have” skills
+Know the difference between critical vs. “nice to have” employee skills

 Work cross-functionally with team leaders to help develop criteria that outline the differences between skills that are critical to the function of a job role, and others that may not be as important.
-This should include both soft and hard skills.
+This should include both durable and perishable skills.

 For example, advanced knowledge of a programming language is likely a critical skill for a Senior Software Developer.
 This skill is essential to completing the job responsibilities of the role.
 On the other hand, the ability to lead and manage a team is a great addition, but not having these skills perfected will not hinder the individual from completing their core responsibilities.